mfisher31/boardly/readme.md

 Boardly: A Board Game Directory and Tracker
 =====

 Tracks what board games you have, as well as all the times they have been played.
+Take a look at these [screenshots](./screenshots/readme.md).

 Running
 =====